Early Winter 2006 North American storm complex: Pacific Northwest

 The first impacts took place in the Pacific Northwest on November 26.
 It was unusual in that the snow fell all the way to the coast, which is rare so early in the season.
 Up to 2 ft of snow fell in the Cascades, with up to 6 in in the Puget Sound area.
 The Sierra Nevada saw up to a foot and many valley locations recorded 4–10 in.

 In the Greater Vancouver Area and Vancouver Island, British Columbia, 6–20 in of snow fell on November 26 and 27, with Abbotsford recording the heaviest amount at about 45 cm (about 1.5 feet).
 At least 1 person was killed by the snowfall in British Columbia.
 The Vancouver and Victoria areas normally get far more rain than snow, even during the winter months, due to the warm flow coming from the Pacific Ocean.

 Before the occurrence of the snowstorm however, it was all about the rain.
 The city of Vancouver was under a boil water advisory due to two of the main reservoirs overflowing.
-The snowstorm occurred because of another huge low pressure system, but this time, colliding with an arctic ridge resulted in extremely heavy snow and causing overnight temperatures to dip to well below seasonal values; -12 °C on the 28th and -11.6 °C on the 29th.
-Daily high temperatures hovered at a frigid -5 °C on the 28th as the arctic ridge began to stabilize over the south coast.
+The snowstorm occurred because of another huge low-pressure system, but this time, colliding with an Arctic ridge resulted in extremely heavy snow and causing overnight temperatures to dip to well below seasonal values; -12 °C on the 28th and -11.6 °C on the 29th.
+Daily high temperatures hovered at a frigid -5 °C on the 28th as the Arctic ridge began to stabilize over the south coast.
 Drier air began to influence the coast with sunny breaks and isolated flurries beginning on the evening of the 27th and ending on the morning of the 29th.
 On the 30th, about 25 cm (8-10 inches) of snow was recorded to be on the ground at Vancouver International Airport.
-In some areas of the lower mainlands hills/higher elevations such as West Vancouver, North Vancouver, Coquitlam, Burnaby Mountain and Maple Ridge the snow started earlier (some snow recorded as early as the 24th) and ended later (some snow recorded as late as the 4th of December) so the snow lasted much longer than the rest of the lower mainland as temperatures got very close to -18 °C.
+In some areas of the lower mainlands hills/higher elevations such as West Vancouver, North Vancouver, Coquitlam, Burnaby Mountain and Maple Ridge the snow started earlier (some snow recorded as early as the 24th) and ended later (some snow recorded as late as 4 December) so the snow lasted much longer than the rest of the lower mainland as temperatures got very close to -18 °C.